IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_network_interface.rst

 Parameters
 ----------

-  floating_ip (False, str, None)
+  name (True, str, None)
-    The ID of the floating IP to attach to this network interface
+    (Required for new resource) The user-defined name for this network interface.
+If unspecified, the name will be a hyphenated list of randomly-selected words.

   allow_ip_spoofing (False, bool, False)